Perry Belmont: Career

+Congress

 Elected as a Democrat to the 47th Congress and reelected to the next three Congresses, Belmont served as the U.S. representative for the first district of New York from March 4, 1881, until his resignation on December 1, 1888.

 During his first term, he was a member of the committee on foreign affairs; noted for his cross-examination of James G. Blaine, the former secretary of state.
 The cross-examination concerned Blaine's relations with a syndicate of American capitalists interested in the development of certain guano deposits in Peru.
 An attempt was made to show that Blaine's efforts toward mediation between Chile and Peru were from interested motives.
 Belmont served from 1885 to 1887 as chairman of the committee on foreign affairs.

+Later career

 He was appointed United States Minister to Spain in November 1888 and served until May 1889.

 On October 6, 1890, Belmont was invested as a Commander of the French Legion of Honor.

+In 1902 he became a member of the Rhode Island Society of the Sons of the Revolution and served as its president from 1944 to 1945.